The Franklin Trail

 Ecton Village, Northamptonshire

-In July 1758, Benjamin Franklin, his son William and his servant Peter, visited the village of Ecton in Northamptonshire.
+In July 1758, Benjamin Franklin, his son William, and one of Franklin’s enslaved men, Peter, visited the village of Ecton in Northamptonshire.
 This was the town where his father had been born and they came tracing their ancestral roots.
 They visited a run-down building, which had been the family’s homestead and in the parish register discovered that the Franklin family had owned a plot of thirty acres there since at least 1555.
 He recorded,

 “I learnt that the family had lived in the same village, Ecton in Northamptonshire, for 300 years.”